 Film music should have the same relationship to the film drama that somebody’s piano playing in my living room has to the book I am reading. – Igor Stravinsky, Russian Composer

 Ever since I can remember, the living room – or parlor as I like to call it – was the center of activity in the home.
 It is a place for impressive conversation, a room to watch movies in, the chamber of the Christmas Tree every December.
 It is the common gathering area of those who live in an environment and their respective guests.
 After the bedroom and kitchen, the living room is the most important area of a home.
-But sadly, many overlook the vitality that his specific area in a home needs.
+But sadly, many overlook the vitality that this specific area in a home needs.
+Something that can really help you to promote a feng shui vibe throughout the home is a Whole Home AV, with its ability to play audio across the home.
+This will really help you to be in control.

 Here are some suggestions on how to breathe more life into your living room:

 - The Sofa’s Position.
 In feng shui, we have what is called The Command Position.
 It is where the main piece of furniture in a room lives, and the whole room can be viewed easily from this location.
 For offices, it’s the desk.
 For bedrooms, it’s the bed.
 In living rooms, it is the sofa.
+A commanding piece of furniture, or your statement piece, is and should be the center of the room.
+You may want to consider looking at https://www.waysidefurniturehouse.com to find the sofa that’s just right for you.
 In most cases, sofas should be placed against a wall of some sort.
 This doesn’t always work, however.
 Sometimes there are two sofas, or a sofa/loveseat combination, or the room is a unique shape.
 If the sofa has no wall, it should have some sort of anchor behind it, like a low bookcase or a sofa table.
 The anchor will provide a sense of security for the occupant of the sofa or couch, thus making the atmosphere of the room more comfortable.

 - Coffee Tables and Ottomans.
 Coffee tables are a vital part of any living room.
 An ideal coffee table should reflect the style of the individuals of the environment, yet also be functional.
 Select one with soften, rounded edges rather than one with pointed corners.
 Not only will this make the seating area more inviting, but those in the space are less likely to injure themselves on the corners.
 Or, consider getting a large ottoman.
 These can double as coffee tables with a tray placed on them, and can also act as a footrest